Edward John Eyre

 Edward John Eyre (5 August 1815 – 30 November 1901) was an English land explorer of the Australian continent, colonial administrator, Lieutenant-Governor of New Zealand's New Munster province, and Governor of Jamaica.
+He was at the centre of a protracted controversy over his response to the 1865 Morant Bay rebellion.

 Early life

 Eyre was born in Whipsnade, Bedfordshire, shortly before his family moved to Hornsea, Yorkshire, where he was christened.
 His parents were Rev. Anthony William Eyre and Sarah (née Mapleton).
 After completing grammar school at Louth and Sedbergh, he moved to the colonial settlement of Sydney, Australia, rather than join the army or go to university.
 He gained experience in the new land by boarding with and forming friendships with prominent gentlemen and became a flock owner when he bought 400 lambs a month before his 18th birthday.

 In South Australia

 In December 1837, Eyre started droving 1,000 sheep and 600 cattle overland from Monaro, New South Wales, to Adelaide, South Australia.
 Eyre, with his livestock and eight stockmen, arrived in Adelaide in July 1838.
 In Adelaide, Eyre sold the livestock for a large profit.